AXA Assurances Luxembourg

 AXA Luxembourg prévention risques internet

 Don't hesitate to give your child useful tips to keep them safe.
-For example, on gaming platforms, help them choose their identifiers carefully so that they never reveal their name, address or gender (especially for girls).
+For example, on gaming platforms, help them choose their identifiers carefully so that they never reveal their name, address or gender.

 Explain how social network privacy settings work and the importance of using them properly.
 For example, some personal data must remain private in order to avoid any risk of identity theft.
 Similarly, some posts (about your child’s location or relationship status, etc.) should remain limited to friends to avoid attracting people who are up to no good.